htmfilho/books/_posts/2017/2017-11-05-the-first-90-days.md

 9. Process analysis stimulates collective learning.
 It helps the entire group understand exactly who does what, within and between units or groups, to carry out a particular process.
 Creating a process map also sheds light on how best to improve the process.

 10. The best onboarding system can't compensate from the sins of poor recruiting.
-If the company hires people who aren't likely to fit with the culture, then litle can be done to reduce the risk of derailment through onboarding.
+If the company hires people who aren't likely to fit with the culture, then little can be done to reduce the risk of derailment through onboarding.

 In conclusion, I found the book conservative, a bit outdated in relation to recent advances in organizational culture and practices (have you read the book [Rework][rework] ?).
 I also found it too cold, like the human side of the manager was not there, because it gave the impression that downsizing a team was actually a simple decision to make.
 But the bad parts don't diminish the good ones.